 Name: Mitch Skiles ‘17

 Hometown: Lancaster, PA

-Major(s): Mathematics, Philosophy, and Computer Science
+Major(s): Mathematics, Philosophy, & Computer Science

 On-Campus Activities: Amherst Dance, Philosophy Club, Tutor